angular/angular/modules/angular2/docs/core/01_templates.md

 ## Property Binding

-Binding application model data to the UI, is the most common kinds of bindings in an Angular application.
+Binding application model data to the UI is the most common type of binding in an Angular application.
 The bindings are always in the form of `property-name` which is assigned an `expression`.
 The generic form is:

 <table>